baptistebisson/damian-pagination-php/README.md

 use DamianPaginationPhp\Config\Config;

 // Change the language - Is 'en' by default.
+Supported: 'en', 'es', 'fr'.
-Supported: 'en' and 'fr' Config::set(['lang' => 'fr']);
+Config::set(['lang' => 'fr']);
 ```